raptor-wrangler/sevens-startup/README.md

 ## 🚀 CSS deliverable

 For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [ ] **Visually appealing colors and layout.
-No overflowing elements.** - I did not complete this part of the deliverable.
+- [x] **Visually appealing colors and layout.
+No overflowing elements.** - It think it looks pretty good!
-- [ ] **Use of a CSS framework** - I did not complete this part of the deliverable.
+- [x] **Use of a CSS framework** - I used plenty of CSS everywhere.
+It might be a bit of a mess...
-- [ ] **All visual elements styled using CSS** - I did not complete this part of the deliverable.
+- [x] **All visual elements styled using CSS** - Everything's styled!
-- [ ] **Responsive to window resizing using flexbox and/or grid display** - I did not complete this part of the deliverable.
+- [x] **Responsive to window resizing using flexbox and/or grid display** - I'm pretty sure it looks good with all sizes of viewport.
+Checked it on my pc and mobil phone.
-- [ ] **Use of a imported font** - I did not complete this part of the deliverable.
+- [x] **Use of a imported font** - I downloaded Buttons and used that.
+I was struggling to get literally ANY other font working...
-- [ ] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I did not complete this part of the deliverable.
+- [x] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I used all types of selectors.
+Some more than others, but I used it all

 ## 🚀 React part 1: Routing deliverable